 Named after the iconic Scottish loch it sits next to, Loch Lomond arose over two hundred years ago in 1814.
 Sadly closed in the mists of history, the distillery was resurrected in 1964 before going quiet again twenty years later.
 Ever resilient, it began production again in 1993 and has continued ever since under the helm of Master Distiller John Peterson and Master Blender Michael Henry.
 Loch Lomond is unique in that it regularly produces single malt, single grain and premium blended whiskies due to having three sets of stills.
 The distillery also has their own cooperage on site, one of four distilleries in Scotland to do so.
 About 10,000 barrels are repaired or re-charred there each year.
-A recent push has seen their offerings expand in new markets, especially single malts like this 12 year offering.
+A recent push has seen their offerings expand in new markets, especially single malts like this Loch Lomond 12 year.

 Distillery: Loch Lomond